TheIoTLearningInitiative/Zephyr/documentation/Background.md

 > __Microkernel__
 > > In computer science, a microkernel (also known as μ-kernel) is the near-minimum amount of software that can provide the mechanisms needed to implement an operating system (OS).
 These mechanisms include low-level address space management, thread management, and inter-process communication (IPC).
 [Wikipedia](https://en.wikipedia.org/wiki/Microkernel)

+> __Nanokernel__
+> > A kernel where the total amount of kernel code, i.e. code executing in the privileged mode of the hardware, is very small.
+The term picokernel was sometimes used to further emphasize small size.
+[Wikipedia](https://en.wikipedia.org/wiki/Microkernel#Nanokernel)

 > __Semaphore__
 > > In computer science, a semaphore is a variable or abstract data type that is used for controlling access, by multiple processes, to a common resource in a concurrent system such as a multiprogramming operating system.
 [Wikipedia](https://en.wikipedia.org/wiki/Semaphore_(programming)